≡ Menu

 Credits and References

-1. All financial figures presented were obtained and referenced from TSMC’s annual reports published on the company’s investor relations page: TSMC Annual Reports.
+1. All financial figures presented were obtained and referenced from TSMC’s and Intel’s annual reports published on the companies’ investor relations pages: TSMC Annual Reports and Intel Investor Relations.

 2. Pexels Images.